On elliptic and quasiregularly elliptic manifolds: Introduction

 We know a number of results that restrict the topology of a closed elliptic or quasiregularly elliptic manifold.
 Strikingly, all the results we discuss hold for both types, which suggests a possible close relationship between the two definitions.

 One of the earliest known obstructions is the following: \begin{thm}[{Varopoulos \cite[Theorem X.5.1]{vsc}, Gromov \cite[Theorem 2.42]{GrMS}}] If $M$ is an elliptic or quasiregularly elliptic closed $n$-manifold, then the growth rate of $\pi_1(M)$ is $O(R^n)$.
 In particular, $\pi_1(M)$ is virtually nilpotent. \end{thm} The argument uses an isoperimetric inequality.
 The elliptic case is easy to see.
-Suppose that $f:\RR^n \to M$ is a Lipschitz map; it lifts to a map $\tilde f:\RR^n \to \tilde M$.
+Suppose that $f:\RR^n \to M$ is a Lipschitz map; it lifts to a map $\tilde f:\RR^n \to \tilde M$, where $\tilde M$ is the universal cover.
 Then for every $R$, the volume of $\tilde f(\partial B_R(\RR^n))$ with multiplicity is $O(R^{n-1})$.
 If sets $S \subset \tilde M$ satisfy

 then the volume with multiplicity of $\tilde f(B_R(\RR^n))$ must be $o(R^n)$ and $f$ cannot be a wrapping map, so $M$ cannot be elliptic.
 The same statement about isoperimetric inequalities can be shown for quasiregularly elliptic manifolds.
 The statement about growth follows from a calculation due to Varopoulos.